mohandesosama/Computer-Pointer-Controller/README.md

 * Install the dependencies: [Microsoft Visual Studio* with C++ 2019, 2017, or 2015 with MSBuild](http://visualstudio.microsoft.com/downloads/), I installed the latest version of visual studio
 * install [CMake 3.4 or higher 64-bit](https://cmake.org/download/), If you want to use Microsoft Visual Studio 2019, you are required to install CMake 3.14.
 I put it on the main drive C.
 * Install [python 3.6](https://www.python.org/downloads/release/python-360/), direct link [Windows x86-64 executable installer](https://www.python.org/ftp/python/3.6.0/python-3.6.0-amd64.exe)
+* If you use Visual Studio 2017 / 2019 (i'm using 2019), please download and install build tools from [here](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017)

 #### Setup Environment Variables
 Open CMD and run the following commands